Mental health services for employers

 Talking therapies, like Cognitive Behavioural Therapy (CBT), and other evidence-based therapies support staff through periods of stress, organisational change, isolation or transition.

-With assistance, employees develop healthy communication, reduce stress, feel heard and maintain a sense of belonging.
+With the right support, employees develop healthy communication, manage stress, feel heard and maintain a sense of belonging, feeling connected to their workplace.

 We also work with HR managers and directors to facilitate productive discussions about in-house mental health issues using data-driven reporting.